ritaaktay/CV/README.md

 ## Skills

+#### Passion for Excellence

+- My passion for exellence is most visible in my dedication to code coverage.
+Since I discovered the Jest coverage report I've made sure not a single uncovered yellow line remains in any of my projects, however challenging it may prove.
+Having to type Jest auto mocks with TypeScript, or testing in group project sprints under high time pressure, I always made sure to put in extra effort to achieve 100% test coverage.
+Maintaining high-standards in what I do is a priority and feeds my ambition for delivering good results in engineering projects.

 #### Innovation and Follow-Through

 - I have the courage to approach any problem through a lense of practical innovation and can follow through to overcome challenges during implementation.
 Curating a digital exhibition for the British Council, I diverged from the pervasive OVR (Online Viewing Room) model and designed an interactive platform based on the tag & filter systems of retail websites.
 Under my leadership, our team of artistic advisors and digital designers were able to overcome each blocker when producing a custom made platform.